 Smart water metering is a typical LPWA Machine-type communication technology(e.g., LoRa or NB-IoT).
 This technology usually supports years of battery life performance.

 Smart water meter is electronic M2M device which supports real time monitoring water consumption of a building, a business or a home.
-This device typically consists of an embedded controller, meter sensor and wireless transmitter.
+This device typically consists of an embedded controller, meter sensor, display and wireless transmitter.

 Source